 With breathtaking beauty and a long, dramatic history, the island of Ireland is home to 5 million people and 8 million sheep.
-The people of Ireland combine a keen sense of tradition with the skills and flexibility required to function in an open economy.
-Ireland's influence in the world far exceeds its size or population because of the renowned creativity of the Irish in literature, film, and popular music.
+The Irish combine a keen sense of tradition with the skills and flexibility required to function in an open economy.
+Ireland's influence exceeds its size or population because of the renowned creativity of the Irish in literature, film, and popular music.
 Education is the cornerstone of all economic and cultural activity.

-Limerick is a vibrant city of historic and literary interest, lies in the heart of the Shannon Region in Ireland's Midwest.
-This a region offers spectacular landscapes, heritage attractions, leisure activities, and cultural pursuits.
+Limerick, a vibrant city of historic and literary interest, lies in the heart of the Shannon

+Region in Ireland's Midwest.
+This a region offers spectacular landscapes, heritage attractions, and cultural pursuits.
 Founded as a Viking fortress in the 10th century, it is Ireland's oldest chartered city.
 An ambitious program of restoration and urban renewal has been implemented in recent years, restoring King John's Castle and St. Mary's Cathedral and successfully blending new buildings with old.